ffmassa/geoserver-gdal-ewc/README.md

 ## Final Considerations

 This project provides a complete GeoServer installation with advanced raster support and is ready for use in development and production environments.
 Be sure to adjust file and volume permissions as needed for your environment.

+## Acknowledgments

+Special thanks to the [docker-gdal-ecw project](https://github.com/elmoneto/docker-gdal-ecw/tree/main) for helping in setting up GDAL with ECW 5.5.
+Thanks to this project, I was able to set up the GeoServer 2.26.x environment using the latest version of the ECW library.